v-qjqs/mmdetection/docs/4_exist_data_new_model.md

 ## Prepare a config

-The second step is to prepare a config for your own training setting.
-Assume that we want to use Cascade Mask R-CNN with FPN to train the cityscapes dataset, and assume the config is under directory `configs/cityscapes/` and named as `cascade_mask_rcnn_r50_fpn_1x_cityscapes.py`, the config is as below.
+The third step is to prepare a config for your own training setting.
+Assume that we want to use Cascade Mask R-CNN with AugFPN and auto augmentation to train the cityscapes dataset, and assume the config is under directory `configs/cityscapes/` and named as `cascade_mask_rcnn_r50_augfpn_autoaug_10e_cityscapes.py`, the config is as below.

 ```python
 # The new config inherits the base configs to highlight the necessary modification